Last Updated: September 20, 2023

 To explain exactly how problematic this is, consider this case: A kobold fighter has a pet rat.
 Not a familiar, just a pet.
 They keep this rat in their pocket, where the rat is quite content to remain while combat takes place.
 This rat qualifies as an ally, and so long as it isn’t napping or affected by something unpleasant it’s not incapacitated.
 The DM could reasonably rule that the rat is Restrained and can’t see out of the pocket, but neither of those things prevent the kobold from using the rat to qualify for Pack Tactics.

 This means that our imaginary kobold can use Pack Tactics against anything within 5 ft., negating Disadvantage from any source (Sunlight Sensitivity, attack invisible foes, being fully blind, etc.) with no effort beyong keeping their rat safe and happy.
 Unless the kobold’s foes learn about the rat, it’s likely that the rat can only be harmed by accident.
 The kobold could take further precautions and keep the rat in a small sealed box to give it full cover, protecting it from area effects and blocking line of sight so that it can’t be targeted.

 This is clearly not how Pack Tactics was intended to be used, but it illustrates my point: Pack Tactics was written for monsters, not for players.
 It’s too good to let players use it as-written.

-If your group shares my concerns, here's what I recommend as a variant on Pack Tactics:
+If your group shares my concerns but you still don’t want to use the updated version of the Kobold, here’s what I recommend as a variant on Pack Tactics: